 How are prices regulated?

 As a natural monopoly, there aren’t any competitors for the network services we provide because it wouldn’t make financial sense for another business to duplicate the electricity network.
-It would effectively double the cost of distributing electricity to the Tasmanian community; a cost which would still have to be recovered without any increase in the same number of customers.
+It would effectively double the cost of distributing electricity to the Tasmanian community; a cost which would still have to be recovered without any increase in the number of customers.

 Therefore, in order to assure customers we aren’t over-charging them for our network services, the amount of revenue we’re able to earn over a 5-year period (and in individual years within that 5-year period) is determined by the Australian Energy Regulator.
 In setting our revenue allowances, the regulator expects us to continuously improve our efficiency by reducing the cost of the services we provide without reducing the quality and reliability of our services.

 Modified load export charges

 As the sole transmission network service provider in Tasmania we’re responsible for the calculation of modified load export charges (MLEC) for the State.

 - The MLEC payable to us by AEMO for their connection to the network in 2019-20 is $6,486,871 (excluding GST)